-Cockroaches… the mere thought of them sends a shiver down most people’s spine.
+Cockroaches… the mere thought of them sends a shiver down most people’s spines.
 They get into food storage, reproduce at lightning speeds, and are really fast movers.
 It’s been said that cockroaches will survive Armageddon and anyone who has had to deal with a cockroach infestation wouldn’t doubt that.
 These critters have been around for millions of years, even outliving the dinosaurs.
-They are a resilient insect that has adapted to the ever changing environment of the Earth.
+They are a resilient insect that has adapted to the ever-changing environment of the Earth.

 So what is the secret to their survival and what makes them so unique to other pests?
 Why is it so hard to control the cockroach population?